 Laura’s Loom celebrates the craft of hand-weaving and Britain’s tremendous woollen heritage.

-From my studio at Farfield Mill, a 19th century woollen mill on the outskirts of Sedbergh, I produce a range of hand-woven fabrics in a wide array of materials, including but not limited to wool.
+From my studio in the Yorkshire Dales, I produce a range of hand-woven fabrics in a wide array of materials, including but not limited to wool.
 One of my favourite fibres is silk.
 The process of taking a silk scarf off my loom, washing it, then ironing it until it glows is nothing short of magical!

 But increasingly over the years my focus has turned to wool, specifically the wool grown in my own ‘back yard’.
 I sample my ideas on handlooms before sending my designs to Drove Weavers in Langholm, Dumfriesshire where my 100% British wool yarns are woven into warm and comforting British wool blankets and elegant woollen scarves.
 Some of my fabrics are fashioned by myself and other local makers into small accessories such as cushions, hot water bottle covers, tea cosies, knitted lace shawls and decorative brooches.
 Some of my yarn is sent to Leicestershire to be knitted into traditional wool walking socks.